Logistic and other regressions#

 y = np.random.poisson(true_lambda)

-# Define the Poisson regression model
+# define the Poisson regression model

 def poisson_regression_model(args):